blue-yonder/devpi-builder/README.md

 Brandon by Example:
 -------------------

-Given a `requirements.txt`, we can upload all listed packages to the index `opensource/Debian_7` using the following command
+Given a `requirements.txt`, we can upload all listed packages to the index `opensource/Debian_7` using the following command:

     $ devpi-builder requirements.txt opensource/Debian_7 opensource mypassword